More to Come

 I never imagined I’d be where I am today.
 More change is on the horizon: In May, I’ll be getting married.
 I can’t begin to predict what the future may hold—but I’m making sure I’m prepared.

-Ross Menke is a certified financial planner and the founder of Lyndale Financial, a fee-only financial planning firm in Nashville, Tennessee.
+Ross Menke is a Certified Financial Planner.
 He strives to provide clear and concise advice, so his clients can achieve their life goals.
-Ross’s previous blogs include Pass It On, A Great Gift and Bad Timing.
+Ross’s previous articles include Pass It On, A Great Gift and Bad Timing.
 Follow Ross on Twitter @RossVMenke.

 Do you enjoy HumbleDollar?
 Please support our work with a donation.
 Want to receive daily email alerts about new articles?
 Click here.
 How about getting our weekly newsletter?
 Sign up now.